christinegp/docs/reference/calc_fns.md

 A few additional functions are used mainly in analytics queries.

-#### sumHistoryItems ('attributeName', filter, 'period')
+#### sum/max/min/avgHistoryItems ('attributeName', filter, 'period')
-Return the sum of values for attribute 'attributeName', with activities in a given period, further filtered by a filter closure.
+Return the sum/max/min/average of values for attribute 'attributeName', with activities in a given period, further filtered by a filter closure.
 The function in 'previous activities' section with the same name can only filter activity type, is a special version of this function.

 	// Total spend from purchases with spending greater than 100 dollars sumHistoryItems ('spend', {it.sl_type == 'purchase' && it.spend > 100}, 'ytd')